C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 #### Synthesis

 This case study has traced how code becomes heritage through a series of decisions, interventions, and transformations.
 The Apollo software moved from working program to archived printouts to digitised images to transcribed files to online repositories—each stage preserving certain aspects while introducing others.
-Along the way, we have seen how code documentation captures some forms of authorship while obscuring others, how oral history complements technical archives, and how the chain of transmission shapes what historians can know about the original artifact.
+Along the way, you have seen how code documentation captures some forms of authorship while obscuring others, how oral history complements technical archives, and how the chain of transmission shapes what historians can know about the original artifact.

 The Apollo code is now preserved across multiple repositories: the Virtual AGC Project at ibiblio.org, the chrislgarry/Apollo-11 GitHub repository, and Software Heritage's persistent archive.
 These multiple copies serve different preservation functions—accessibility, redundancy, and scholarly citation—illustrating the preservation strategies examined in Section 3.

 #### Explore Further

-**The Apollo Source Code:**

-- Burkey, Ron. *Virtual AGC Project*. http://www.ibiblio.org/apollo/

-- Di Cosmo, Roberto.
-2019.
-'Archiving and Referencing the Apollo Source Code'. *Software Heritage*. https://www.softwareheritage.org/2019/07/20/archiving-and-referencing-the-apollo-source-code/

-- chrislgarry.
-Apollo-11 GitHub Repository. https://github.com/chrislgarry/Apollo-11

-**Watch:**

-- Coding with Dee, dir.
-2024. *This Is the Code That Sent Apollo 11 to the Moon (and It's Awesome)*.
-YouTube video, 19:08. https://www.youtube.com/watch?v=XHN6LV_1dWk

-- Hamilton, Margaret.
-2004.
-Oral history interview. *Computer History Museum*. https://www.youtube.com/watch?v=6bVRytYSTEk

-**Gender and Labour in Computing History:**

-- Ensmenger, Nathan.
-2010. *The Computer Boys Take Over: Computers, Programmers, and the Politics of Technical Expertise*.
-Cambridge, MA: MIT Press. https://mitpress.mit.edu/9780262517966/the-computer-boys-take-over/

-- Cortada, James W. 2002.
-'Researching the History of Software from the 1960s'. *IEEE Annals of the History of Computing* 24 (1): 72–79. https://doi.org/10.1109/85.988584

-**Humour and Culture in Software:**

-- Tiwari, Deepika, Tim Toady, Martin Monperrus, and Benoit Baudry.
-2024.
-'With Great Humor Comes Great Developer Engagement'. *Proceedings of the IEEE/ACM 46th International Conference on Software Engineering: Software Engineering in Society (ICSE-SEIS)*: 1–11. https://doi.org/10.1109/ICSE-SEIS.2024.12

-- Montague, Magnificent, with Bob Baker.
-2003. *Burn, Baby!
-BURN!: The Autobiography of Magnificent Montague*.
-Urbana: University of Illinois Press. https://books.google.fr/books?id=tuIY84BT-JIC
+- Gates, Bill.
+2025.
+'Celebrating 50 Years of Microsoft'. *Gates Notes*. https://www.gatesnotes.com/home/home-page-topic/reader/microsoft-original-source-code

+- James, Mike.
+2025.
+'Bill Gates Shares The Code That Launched Microsoft'. *I Programmer*. https://www.i-programmer.info/news/82-heritage/17946-bill-gates-shares-the-code-that-launched-microsoft.html

+**Explore Online:**

+- Microsoft.
+2020.
+GW-BASIC Source Code Repository.
+GitHub. https://github.com/microsoft/GW-BASIC

 ## 3 Preserving Code: Initiatives and Infrastructures